What are the sitting (meeting) hours of the House of Lords?

 What was the largest division (vote) in the House of Lords?

-A total of 621 Members voted in the division on the European Communities (Amendment) Bill on 14 July 1993.
+A total of 634 members voted in a division on a change to the European Union (Notification of Withdrawal) Bill 2016-2017 on 7 March 2017.

 When was the House of Lords last recalled during a recess?